Fun for All!

 TTY Phones/Ohio Relay Service

 The Ohio Relay Service enables people who are hearing or speech-impaired to use their TTY (Text Telephone Yoke) to place calls to and receive calls from hearing people anywhere.
 The Ohio Relay Service can be reached by dialing 1-800-750-0750.
 Guests of Cedar Point’s Resorts should go to the front desk of Hotel Breakers for access to a TTY phone.
 (A TTY phone is also available at the front desk of Castaway Bay.)

 The following rest room facilities have stalls that meet ADA guidelines for our guests with disabilities: Front Gate, Season Pass Center, FrontierTown (Public), Comfort Station, Rougarou, Matterhorn, GateKeeper and Celebration Plaza.
 The female restrooms at Raptor and Arcade meet these guidelines as well.
 Most restroom facilities inside the park are equipped with handrails in at least one of the stalls.
 FAMILY RESTROOM FACILITIES for guests needing the assistance of another guest are available at Main First Aid, The Barnyard Restroom on Frontier Trail, Matterhorn Restroom and Camp Snoopy.

 Many rides at Cedar Point are dynamic and thrilling.
 There are inherent risks in riding any amusement ride.
 For your protection, each ride is rated for its special features, such as high speed, steep drops, sharp turns or other dynamic forces.
 If you choose to ride, you accept all of these risks.
 Participate responsibly.
 You should be in good health to ride safely.
 You know your physical conditions and limitations, Cedar Point does not.
 If you suspect your health could be at risk for any reason, or you could aggravate a pre-existing condition of any kind, DO NOT RIDE!
-Restrictions for guests of extreme size (height or weight) are posted at certain rides.
+Restrictions for guests of larger size (height or weight) are posted at certain rides.
 Guests with disabilities should refer to our Ride Admission Policy available at Guest Services or Town Hall.